vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - Some parameters injects spring by type - HttpServletRequest, HttpServletResponse, Principal, HttpSession, ...

 ##Views
-- Views reder output to the client based on data in the model
+- Views render output to the client based on data in the model
 - Many built-in supported view technologies - Freemarker, Velocity, JSP, ...
 - ViewResolver selects specific View based on logical view name returned by the controller methods

 ####View Resolver
 - Translates logical view name to actual View
 - This way controller is not coupled to specific view technology (returns only logical view name)
 - Default View resolver already configured is InternalResourceViewResolver, which is used to render JSPs (JstlView).
-Configures prefix and suffix to logical view name which then results to path to specific JSP.
+Configures prefix and suffix to logical view name which then results in a path to specific JSP.
 - Can register custom resolvers

 ####View Resolution Sequence